matloff/worthycsds/README.md

 Fight this temptation, and *choose instructors who will really help you grow intellectually*, the type who:

 * Give challenging, thought provoking assignnments and exams.
+In a programming course, this means having you write code on exams (even if brief), rather than focusing on syntax and the like.

 * Do prominent research in their field, *and* are excited about sharing their insights with their students.

-Here are the earmarks of professors who *may not be helping you grow*:

-*  In a programming class, they emphasize syntax in lectures and exams, and give you outlines showing how to do the coding assignments.

-*  In a statistics course, they simply cover the mechanics of the methods, not explaining the real-world issues (see below).

-* In any course, they give you a "practice test" that turns out to be close to the real thing.
+This is the real advantage of attending a research university, if you are at such an institution.

 ## Textbooks